-CUF40107 Certificate IV in Screen and Media
+CUA41215 Certificate IV in Screen and Media

 This course aims to provide a program of study focused on the film, video and multimedia industries.
 Outcomes cater for employment or further study in film or broadcast media and related disciplines.
-This course develops skills essential to the crafts of scriptwriting, video production, and also provides essential technical skills in camera work, sound, light and editing.
+This course develops skills essential to the crafts of scriptwriting, video content production and also provides essential technical skills in camera work, sound, light and editing.

 The Certificate IV is offered on a full-time basis and offers participants the opportunity to develop expertise in the following areas:

 - Setup and use professional digital cameras

 - Introduction to sound recording and editing

 - Application of skills to industry and business

 - Screenplay writing, short document writing, pitching ideas

 This course may lead to the following career opportunities: